JoshuaJFHolloway/LocalizR/README.md

 <img align="right" src="https://image.ibb.co/kqvkwc/la_index.png" alt="screenshot" width="450"/>

-Welcome to the repo for our FINAL PROJECT at Makers Academy!
+Welcome to the repo for our final project at Makers Academy!
 Our application is an interactive game that takes the user on a language-learning journey.

 __DESIGNED BY__:
 - Joshua Holloway